Bend. Twist. Lift. Back Pain?

 “You can bend.
 You can twist.
 You can lift.
 But you can’t do all three at once.”
 (Back Pain!) – Drew Magary

 Drew writes a compelling story about back pain from a normal person’s perspective.
 We happen to agree with most of it.
 We tend to use a little bit different language, but he’s offering some good advice.

 And regarding lifting, please note that as far as your low back is concerned, when you bend over to pick up that pen, your back is still “lifting” half your body weight, plus the pen.
 It’s not so different from picking up something “heavy”.
 It’s a matter of degree, not an exponential difference.
-So bend at your hip joints and knees, and try to keep your back as straight as you can.
-Because all those iffy movements add up and can take their toll so that one day when you wake up, your back really does hurt and make you miserable.
+So bend at your hips and knees, and try to keep your low back as straight as you can.
+It may even feel like you’re sticking your bum out, but if you watch yourself in a mirror, our bet is you’re not.

 We’re here when you need us, but that doesn’t mean we want people getting hurt.
-We’d prefer you didn’t need us, but we’ve come to realize that bad things happen to good people and they get hurt sometimes.
-It’s our job to work together to get them back to their lives as efficiently and safely as possible.
+We’d prefer you didn’t need us, but we’ve come to realize that bad things happen to good people and we all experience pain and get hurt sometimes.
+It’s our job to work with people when this happens to get them back to their lives as efficiently and safely as possible.

 Please pay attention to your posture and mechanics and take care of your body!